sorochak/226MessageServer/README.md

 The task for this project was to write a message server and client using the Python asyncio library.
 GitHub Actions were used for automatic testing when pushing the project to a remote repository.

+Various debugging strategies were used throughout the development of these networking projects, such as:
+* print out values before or after using them
+* use tcpdump to determine whether the issue is with the client or the server
+* trace through the program to figure out what is happening (using python3 -m trace...)

-Specified requirements for the client behavior include the following:
+Specified requirements for the client behavior in this assignment include the following:

 1. When launched, the client gets a server IP, a server port, and an initial 8-digit key from the command line
 2. The client then attempts to get a message with the given key from the given server at the given port